LucasDelfino92/morrowindsharp/gameplay.md

 - [**Soul Gems at Ghostgate**](https://www.nexusmods.com/morrowind/mods/47340) by Gavrilo93: adds a merchant to Ghostgate, Temple who will sell you soul gems and soul trap scrolls.
 Especially convenient for completing the Pilgrimages of the Seven Graces.
 - [**Torch Hotkey**](https://www.nexusmods.com/morrowind/mods/45747?) by Remiros, Greatness7, and NullCascade: adds "C" as a dedicated hotkey for light sources.
 It will equip/unequip the first light source in your inventory when pressed and prioritizes already used lights.
 It works with any light source, whether vanilla or custom.
 It will also re-equip previously equipped shields, two-handed weapons and ranged weapons.
 - [**Umbra - Blademaster**](https://www.nexusmods.com/morrowind/mods/43275) by Melchior Dahrk: overhauls Umbra into a truly challenging opponent with scripted behavior and new equipment.
-- [**Pikas Miscellaneous Mods: Vodunius Nuccius House Lodgings**](https://www.nexusmods.com/morrowind/mods/46364) by PikachunoTM: after completing Vodunius Nuccius' quest, you can now use his house as a base of residence in Seyda Neen.
+- [**Vodunius Nuccius House Lodgings**](https://www.nexusmods.com/morrowind/mods/46364) by PikachunoTM: after completing Vodunius Nuccius' quest, you can now use his house as a base of residence in Seyda Neen.
 - [**Wings of Will - Willpower Based Levitation Speed**](https://www.nexusmods.com/morrowind/mods/46626) by Sataniel: levitation speed is now based on Willpower attribute instead of Speed.
 Calculations are otherwise the same.

 ## NOTES